dosbox-staging/dosbox-staging/CONTRIBUTING.md

 Code submitted as raw source files (not patches), files attached to issue comments, forum posts, diffs in non-git format, etc will be promptly ignored.

+Any changes to README.md have to consider the project's latest stable release, not the latest commit from the alpha version.
+New feature additions and removals related to changes from the alpha are added to the README.md as part of one of the release steps, when we review all the documentation for release.

 #### Commit messages